 Charred Green Beans

-Originally from a Seattle Times 2008 article, modified for what I had on hand, and to keep the garlic in the roast.
+Originally from a Seattle Times 2008 article (their link was dead so I removed it), modified for what I had on hand, and to keep the garlic in the roast.

 3 tablespoons vegetable oil

-2 teaspoons chili powder (substitute shown above: home made chili oil)
+2 teaspoons chili powder (this is the substitute shown above for not having chili oil)

 1 teaspoon dark sesame oil